-- Create an application timeline.
-Graduate school applications have many components, and different schools may have different requirements.
-Making a list of all potential programs and their corresponding application requirements may help a student stay organized while applying to graduate school.
-Students should pay special attention to deadlines for taking the GRE, asking for letters of recommendation and writing personal statements.
+You may also want to create an application timeline.
+Making a list of all potential programs and their corresponding application requirements may help a student stay organized when applying to graduate school.
+Students should pay special attention to deadlines for taking the GRE, asking for letters of recommendation, and writing personal statements.

 Step 2: Earn a Master's Degree or Doctoral Degree

-Aspiring clinical social workers or counselors can earn a Master of Social Work (M.S.W.) or a master's degree in counseling, respectively, for their graduate school education.
-Counseling programs may be available in marriage and family therapy, school counseling, clinical counseling, mental health counseling or substance abuse counseling.
-Topics of study could include counseling theories, human growth and development, abnormal psychology, psychopharmacology, evaluation of practice and research methods.
+A Master of Social Work (M.S.W.) or a master's degree in counseling may be available in marriage and family therapy, school counseling, clinical counseling, mental health counseling, or substance abuse counseling.
+Topics of study could include counseling theories, human growth and development, abnormal psychology, psychopharmacology, evaluation of practice, and research methods.
 The Council for Accreditation of Counseling and Related Educational Programs accredits master's programs in counseling.
-Social work programs tend to have a social systems approach, with coursework including topics such as human behavior in the social environment, social justice, data analysis, clinical practice with groups and clinical practice with families.
-Field experience is often integrated in the curriculum and research may or may not be a requirement.
+Coursework includes human behavior in the social environment, social justice, data analysis, clinical practice with groups, and clinical practice with families.
+Field experience is often integrated into the curriculum, and research may or may not be a requirement.
 Social work programs are accredited by the Council on Social Work Education.
 Both types of programs include a practicum or internship.

-Students who want to become psychologists can earn a master's degree in psychology in order to prepare for licensure as a school psychologist or a doctoral degree in psychology to prepare for a variety of other positions, such as a developmental psychologist, counseling psychologist or clinical psychologist.
-These programs are available in Doctor of Psychology (Psy.D.) and Doctor of Philosophy (Ph.D.) formats.
+Developmental psychology, counseling psychology, or clinical psychology programs are available in Doctor of Psychology (Psy.D.) and Doctor of Philosophy (Ph.D.) formats.
 Psy.D. programs traditionally focus more on practice and less on research, while Ph.D. programs have a large research component and always require a dissertation.
-Counseling programs may focus on preparing students to work with populations that have less severe mental health issues.
 More serious illnesses, such as schizophrenia, fall more in the territory of clinical psychology.
 Both Psy.D. and Ph.D. programs may require a pre-doctoral internship.